ttwag/EEC130AB-Electromagnetics/lecture/Electromagnetic_Wave_Propagation.md

 ### Intrinsic Impedance

-The Intrinsic Impedance relates the magnitude of E field to B field, just like the Characteristic Impedance relates the voltage and the current.
+The Intrinsic Impedance relates the magnitude of the E field to H field, just like the Characteristic Impedance relates the voltage and the current.

 $$\eta = \sqrt{\frac{\mu}{\epsilon}}$$